Gerelen/NewSeniorProject/README.md

 - [x] Also, modify agent_model.py to make it more unique and useful
 - [x] Start training the model

-# Instruction to install CARLA:
+# Instruction on how to install CARLA:

 1 - Go to [Carla's Website](http://carla.org/2019/04/03/release-0.9.5/)
 2 - Download Version 0.95 for Windows.